 Now, you may ask a ton of questions throughout the process, but the themes you’re going to keep going back to are kind of those three buckets, right?
 As you hear things, I would encourage you to probe into them and learn more.
 For example, a common thing that I hear early in the maturity of a program is, I just didn’t feel like there was enough communication about what was going on.
 Okay, great.
 Great observation.
 Tell me more.
 What did you see?
 What did you see?
 What communication did you receive?
 What would you have liked to have seen and when?
 Like, how frequently and who is it from and what does it contain?
 You’re not challenging that person.
 You’re just trying to get to the- Okay, you’ve identified a communication gap.
 What would you like to see done?
 What are you really looking to see there in terms of communication that would make you feel like you were more informed, more involved in the process?

-When you’re interviewing survivors or you’re meeting with survivors and talking about how something personally impacted them, that’s a much more difficult conversation and one where I think this three question framework doesn’t really work so well.
-I would encourage you just to start with asking about their experience.
+When you’re interviewing survivors or you’re meeting with survivors and talking about how something personally impacted them, that’s a much more difficult conversation and one where I think this three-question framework doesn’t really work so well.
+I would encourage you just to start by asking about their experience.
 Tell me what happened to you that day.
 Where were you?
 What did you experience?
 From there, ask questions.
 Again, I would do this in an appropriate manner, but I would ask questions around what did they see, what did they hear, what would they like to have seen done differently, what scared them through the situation?
 Communication is often a big issue.
 Certainly was in that incident from 2012 in my own history, but I think it’s a different set of questions because they’re coming at this from a different perspective and you’re going to need to react to that and kind of frame the conversation as you’re seeking to understand their experience and what worked well for them and what did they see as opportunities.

 So, we encourage to have these meetings separately because you got a lot of different just competing forces between different groups and there are some power dynamics in play.
 So, have individual after-action discussions with these different groups.
 Take copious notes.
 Capture that information.
 I would do these between three and 10 days after the incident.
 You want some time for some perspective to be formed, and then I think you can have those meetings and garner pretty good insight from the teams.